 Does Your Team Have the Skills?

 LlamaIndex has a gentler learning curve.
-The API is straightforward, focus is narrow—just data retrieval.
+The API is straightforward, focus is narrow, just data retrieval.
 Developers new to AI can be productive quickly.
-A manufacturing client with experienced software engineers but limited AI experience chose LlamaIndex for their document search.
-They were building useful prototypes within days.
+A manufacturing team with experienced software engineers but limited AI experience can typically have useful LlamaIndex-based document search prototypes running within days.

 LangChain requires deeper understanding.
 You need to grasp how agents make decisions, how chains compose, how memory works, how tools integrate.
 Steeper learning curve.
 But once your team gets it, they can build sophisticated applications quickly.
 To avoid common pitfalls when building with LangChain, review our guide on avoiding common AI agent mistakes.

 Custom development requires ML engineering maturity.
 You need people who understand prompt engineering, embedding models, vector databases, and language model APIs.
-A startup with two senior ML engineers built their document Q&A system custom in three weeks—they knew exactly what they needed and didn't want framework overhead.
+A small team with two senior ML engineers can typically build a document Q&A system custom in three weeks when they know exactly what they need and don't want framework overhead.

 Think about your debugging capabilities honestly.
 Frameworks mean you need to understand both your code and the framework internals when things break.
-One team we worked with spent three days debugging a LangChain agent only to discover the issue was in how they'd configured memory persistence—not obvious from the error messages.
+A common pattern: a team spends three days debugging a LangChain agent only to discover the issue was in how memory persistence was configured, not obvious from the error messages.
 Custom code means you're only debugging what you wrote, but you're responsible for implementing everything correctly.

 The Real Costs and Timelines